kellyluo25/recollectives/_posts/2020-09-01-two-truths-and-a-lie-about-apm-recruiting.md

   - for reference
 ---

-# two truths and a lie about apm recruiting

-> "*I think I want to be a PM*." —all of us, at some point
+> "*I think I want to be a PM*." <br /> —all of us, at some point

 There's a lightbulb moment that happens.
 You hear the magical words product management and a switch goes off in your brain.
-You see the venn diagram of three interlocking circles and decide you want to be at the exact center of it—tech, business, design.
+You see the venn diagram with three interlocking circles and decide you want to be at the exact center of it—tech, business, design.

 Here are two truths and a lie I wish I knew before I started: